-The best SAD lamps of 2021
+The best SAD lamps of 2021 | CNN Underscored

 Best light therapy lamp overall: Happy Light Luxe by Verilux ($69.99; walmart.com)

 Hands down our favorite SAD lamp, this light has it all with zero unnecessary fluff.
-It’s packable and powerful and is the most customizable lamp we tested.
+It’s packable and powerful, and it’s the most customizable lamp we tested.
 It’s a true champion, seriously outperforming the competition even at its reasonable price of $69.99.
 Each of the extras that it does come with are useful and well thought out.
 For example, no other light we tested offered a color temperature adjustment.
 Quick lesson: No light is actually white.
 Color temperature is the warmth or coolness of the light, or the amount of pink or gold or blue tint.
-Generally, higher LUX lights like SAD lamps tend to have cooler — more blue — temperatures.
+Generally, higher-lux lights like SAD lamps tend to have cooler — more blue — temperatures.
 But the Happy Light Luxe allows you to adjust its brightness and temperature.
 Opt for cool light like a summertime noonday sun, or go for a warm light, to mimic a cozy late sunrise or early sunset.

 The three controls are easy to figure out — with a quick test or read through the instructions — and are right on the front so there’s significantly less fumbling, picking up or feeling around for a button, like on other models that we tested.
 Overall, setting combinations seem endless, especially when we factor in not just the whopping four brightness levels and three color temperatures, but also a timer that can be set by five-minute increments all the way up to one full 60-minute session.
 The timer is ideal for a long morning session or an afternoon pick-me-up at the tap of a button.
-Finding the perfect combination is part of the charm of this lamp: You can adjust the settings until you find which of the 144 possible combinations work best for you.
+Finding the perfect combination is part of the charm of this lamp; you can adjust the settings until you find which of the 144 possible combinations work best for you.

 Other interesting things to note about this lamp are its versatility and durability.
 It can be mounted on the wall using a simple kit that’s included in the box.
 Basically, you just swap the foot from the bottom to the back of the light and use a screw with an included anchor to hang it wherever you’d like.
 This makes it able to work with even the smallest, most cluttered room or desk.

 When we drop-tested the Happy Light Luxe, we satisfyingly pushed it off of a desk onto both a rug and a hard floor from a countertop several times.
-The attachable foot fell off each time, but easily slipped back on without any physical damage or malfunction afterward.
+The attachable foot fell off each time but easily slipped back on without any physical damage or malfunction afterward.
 Speaking of design, this light is slim, slick and easy on the eyes.
 The corners are rounded and the matte screen prevents glare whether it’s on or off.
-The white case could contrast with some decors and could potentially get dusty, but swipe with a damp cloth would easily clean that up.
+The white case could contrast with some decors and could potentially get dusty, but swiping with a damp cloth would easily clean that up.

 One odd downfall of this light is that its cord isn’t as long as the competition at just under 6 feet.
-The other two winners have cords longer than 7 feet long, which isn’t a big difference, but we struggled to get the Happy Light Luxe’s cord to reach the outlet behind our 36-inch deep desk and ended up using an extension cord.
+The other two winners have cords longer than 7 feet, which isn’t a big difference, but we struggled to get the Happy Light Luxe’s cord to reach the outlet behind our 36-inch-deep desk and ended up using an extension cord.
 We also found ourselves wanting the ability to swivel or raise the light to customize the experience even more.

 If you’re looking for a light therapy option that works in almost any setting, can be packed up easily and customized to your heart’s content at a great price, the Happy Light Luxe by Verilux is your light.